 Usage-based car insurance and telematics discounts

-Opt for a high deductible
+Opt for a higher deductible

 Most insurance companies offer discounts, and taking advantage of as many as you can might help you save.
 On top of good student, distant student and telematics discounts, you may be able to save by having a vehicle with safety features like anti-lock brakes, getting insurance with the same company as your parents and buying a renters insurance policy from the same company as your auto insurance.